-Authorities apprehend suspect accused of shooting Independence Police officer after search near Amite
+Authorities apprehend suspect accused of shooting at law enforcement officers after search near Amite

 Latest Weather Blog

-Authorities apprehend suspect accused of shooting Independence Police officer after search near Amite
+Authorities apprehend suspect accused of shooting at law enforcement officers after search near Amite

-AMITE — After a search near Amite, authorities have apprehended a suspect who allegedly shot at an Independence Police officer on Wednesday morning, sources told WBRZ.
+AMITE — After a search near Amite, authorities have apprehended a suspect who allegedly shot at multiple police officers on Wednesday morning.

-The suspect allegedly threatened a Tangipahoa Parish deputy with a gun during a traffic stop.
+The suspect allegedly threatened a Tangipahoa Parish deputy with a gun during a traffic stop around 3 a.m.
 The suspect was then stopped again after a brief pursuit near Independence, where they allegedly shot an Independence Police officer in the leg.

 A source told WBRZ that the gunshot wound was minor, merely grazing the officer's leg.